heisian/Z370M-ITX-AC-macOS/README.md

 * NVIDIA web drivers: https://images.nvidia.com/mac/pkg/387/WebDriver-387.10.10.10.25.156.pkg
   * You may experience some minor lag with NVIDIA's latest drivers (*.156)
   * This was also a minor issue with *.104, however usability is still excellent.
+* SmUUID and Serial Number generation for iMessage.
+Search the forums!

 ## Working
 * Displayport Dual 4k monitors